-Just 30 minutes north of Albuquerque, Rio Rancho is a charming city in New Mexico which offers a quiet retreat for visiting, or relocating, active adult retirees.
-Rio Rancho is the third-largest city in New Mexico, as well as one of the state's fastest growing cities.
+Just 30 minutes north of Albuquerque, Rio Rancho is a charming city in New Mexico that offers a quiet retreat for visiting or relocating active adult retirees.
+Rio Rancho is the third-largest city in New Mexico, as well as one of the state's fastest-growing cities.
 The area offers small-town charm as well as many varied attractions.
 It is also home to some lovely active adult communities.

 The Rio Rancho area lies just west of the Rio Grande in the Albuquerque Basin.
 The city is bordered by Albuquerque, Bernalillo, Corrales and the Santa Ana Indian Reservation.
 The city sits at approximately 5,290 feet above sea level and its high desert climate is perfect for many outdoor recreational activities.

 With its high desert climate, the region features an arid setting with hot summers and mild winters.
 During the height of summer, average daytime temperatures are in the mid-90s, but can easily climb to over 100 degrees.
 Typically winter days are in the low to mid-50s, yet record highs during the winter months are in the mid-70s.

 The Rio Rancho area offers scenic desert beauty and a rich history.
 Visitors can explore nearby Indian pueblos at Bandelier National Monument and Coronado State Monument, or take a drive along the beautiful Jemez Mountain Trail.
 The area is also home to the Valles Caldera National Preserve, an 89,000-acre old ranch property which now provides the perfect place to contemplate New Mexico's scenic beauty.
 Visitors may also want to experience the preserved heritage at Rio Ranch Valley's historic Village of Corrales.